KukunooriBrothers/projectK_2025_1001/README.md

 # projectK_2025_1001
-about the project details here soon 45.
+about the project its a test project.